MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 ### Customizations

-From the **Customizations** area select from the following table components to open the area where you can view, open, existing components or create a new one.
+From the **Customizations** area select from the following table components to open the area where you can view and open existing components or create a new one.

 - Business rules.
 More information: [Create business rules and recommendations to apply logic in a form](../model-driven-apps/create-business-rules-recommendations-apply-logic-form.md)
 - Commands.
 More information: [Customize the command bar using command designer](../model-driven-apps/use-command-designer.md)